riddopic/server-provisioning/terraform/README.md

 $ terraform apply
 ```

-The ouput of the process will be similar to this:
+The output of the process will be similar to this:

 ```
 Apply complete!
-Resources: 64 added, 0 changed, 0 destroyed.
+Resources: 74 added, 0 changed, 0 destroyed.

 The state of your infrastructure has been saved to the path below.
 This state is required to modify and destroy your